Regular Application Deadline: January 6 at 11:59 p.m. EST annually

 English skills are important.
 We will be looking for applicants who are strong in all areas of communication: reading, writing, listening and speaking.
 English proficiency test scores provide us with information about how well you will be able to communicate inside and outside the classroom.

-Applicants to the 2-year M.Arch. degree should have a bachelor of science degree in architecture or its equivalent.
-Admitted 2-year M.Arch. students begin in the fall term.
+Applicants to the MArch degree with advanced standing must have a bachelor of science degree in architecture or its equivalent.
+Admitted M.Arch with advanced standing students begin in the fall term.

-A student should have completed the following pre-requisite courses as part of their undergraduate degree in architecture.
+A student must have completed the following prerequisite courses as part of their undergraduate degree in architecture.
+These courses must be taken for credit at an accredited institution and the student must earn a C or better in every course.

 - 4 sequential architecture design studio courses (5-6 credits each course)